Did you ever wanted to know –

 Most retail investors who do not want to learn the tedious craft of making their own portfolio go for these kinds of Mutual Funds.

 But as these kinds of funds are actively managed by a Fund Manager and a team behind him, they are generally expensive in terms of Fees or Expense Ratio.

 So the next question that automatically comes is –

-What is Expense Ratio in Mutual Funds?
+What is the Expense Ratio in Mutual Funds?

-Simply put, Expense Ratio is the Fee charged by Mutual Funds to manage the total investment portfolio annually.
+Simply put, the Expense Ratio is the Fee charged by Mutual Funds to manage the total investment portfolio annually.

 It doesn’t matter whether the fund made a profit or loss at the end of the year, Expense Ratio is just a recurring yearly fee.
 So even if a fund losses its investor’s money they still get to charge the Fee or Expense Ratio.